iam-py-test/my_filters_001/wiki/fix-browser-problem.md

         - It is recommended you run the full scan.
     - ESET Online Scanner: https://download.eset.com/com/eset/tools/online_scanner/latest/esetonlinescanner.exe
         - It is recommended to run the full scan
         - ESET automatically removes threats during the scan.
-[You can restore them](https://support.eset.com/en/kb2915-restore-files-quarantined-by-the-eset-online-scanner)
+[You can restore them if you are sure they are false positives](https://support.eset.com/en/kb2915-restore-files-quarantined-by-the-eset-online-scanner)
     - Norton Power Eraser: https://support.norton.com/sp/en/us/home/current/solutions/kb20100824120155EN
         - No, this is not a joke.
     - Sophos Scan and Clean: